Getting to Know Supplements: Natural Science Urinary Support

 • Lack of exercise

-How Call I Determine If My Pet Will Benefit from Urinary Support?
+How Can I Determine If My Pet Will Benefit from Urinary Support?

 Every animal is unique and there is no sure-fire way to completely prevent urinary issues.
-Although there are contributing factors (listed above) that are thought to contribute to urinary issues, some animals may be genetically predisposed to certain urinary issues.
-Some clinical signs to look out for that may indicate your pet is experiencing urinary health issues include:
+Although there are factors that are thought to contribute to urinary issues, some animals may be genetically predisposed to certain urinary issues.
+In either case, it’s important to know the clinical signs involved.

 • Blood in the urine (hematuria)